On Calderon's problem for the connection Laplacian: Statement and discussion of results

+Related results on the Calder\'on problem for the connection Laplacian on vector bundles over surfaces can be found in~\cite{AGTU,GT11}, where the authors are concerned with recovering a connection on a fixed vector bundle.
+Although our hypothesis that the related data are real-analytic might be more restrictive than the ones used in the literature, we do not know any similar uniqueness results for the topology of a vector bundle.
+It is likely that Theorem~\ref{t2} can be improved, and the topology of the base surface together with the conformal class of metrics on it can also be identified.
+We plan to address this problem in a future work.

-The proof of Theorems~\ref{t1} builds on an elegant idea in~\cite{LTU03}.
+The proofs of Theorems~\ref{t1} and~\ref{t2} build on an elegant idea in~\cite{LTU03}.
 Using Green kernels for the connection Laplacian, we construct immersions of our vector bundles into some function space, and recover the geometry and topology from their images.
 We believe that some technical details of our argument in the setting of vector bundles might be of independent interest, and the improvements give a more streamlined proof of the original results in~\cite{LTU03}.
 A few generalisations of our results are possible.
 First, Theorem~\ref{t1} can be extended to vector bundles over non-compact complete manifolds with compact boundaries.
-Second, the conclusions continue to hold for the Dirichlet-to-Neumann operators associated with Schrodinger operators, that is connection Laplacians with symmetric real-analytic potentials.
+Second, the conclusions continue to hold for the Dirichlet-to-Neumann operators associated with Schrodinger operators, that is connection Laplacians with symmetric real-analytic potentials, see~\cite{RG22}.
 It is likely that the hypothesis that potentials are real-analytic can be significantly weakened, but we have made no attempt in pursuing this direction.
+In~\cite{RG22} the first-named author also obtains analogous results for the Jacobi operator, and applies them to the Calder\'on problem for the harmonic map equation.